tjxufang/tjxufang.github.io/README.md

 # Hello!
 Welcome to the repo of my website
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 #### Version 1

-## Purposes
-The project was created to be my personal webpage and for those who want to know more about me.
+The project was created to be my personal webpage and for those who want to know a bit more about me.

 Link to my website: https://tjxufang.github.io

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Notable Third-party Packages Used in Project
+## Notable Third-party Packages Used in Project
 #### 1. axios: for sending requests to email.js
 #### 2. gh-pages: for deployment to GitHub Pages
 #### 3. notistack: for top notification banner